npup/config-helper-rollup/README.md

 ## Rollup Helper helps

-`rh` is a function than builds a configuration object for you.
-It can help you with all the things in the manual configuration above, and some more.
+`chr` is a function than builds a configuration object for you.
+Its options can help you with all the things in the manual configuration above, and some more.
 Here is the menu:

 * selecting input files and names of output files
 * source maps